11 types of verified carbon offset projects on Sustain.Life

 Download the carbon offset checklist

 In a previous article, we covered what you need to know about carbon offsets.
-The TL;DR: To counterbalance—or offset—emissions, carbon offsets allow organizations and individuals to finance carbon removal or carbon reduction projects.
+The TL;DR: To counterbalance—or offset—emissions, carbon credits allow organizations and individuals to finance carbon removal or carbon reduction projects.
 In that same article, we acknowledged why offsets get a bad rap, “if offsets are the only solution to curb your carbon footprint, rather than part of a broader strategy, climate change impact will remain business as usual.”

 While Sustain.Life offers vetted carbon offset projects for CO2emissions you can’t yet mitigate, we take things a step further.
 We believe in a future where you won’t need to purchase offsets because you’ll have tools to help you practice emission reductions from the start.